Jail and Inmate Search in Massachusetts

-Currently, Massachusetts’s Department of Corrections manages 19 jails and 16 prisons spread across the state.
+Currently, MA’s Department of Corrections manages 19 jails and 16 prisons spread across the state.
 They are responsible for 18,757 inmates in both jail and prison.
-Massachusetts’s community corrections system also oversees 61,789 people on probation and another 1,851 on parole.
-The cost to house one inmate for a year in Massachusetts is $47,102.
+The state’s community corrections system also oversees 61,789 people on probation and another 1,851 on parole.
+The cost to house one inmate for a year in MA is $47,102.
 Based on one hundred thousand residents, Mass has an incarceration rate of 156, a violent crime rate of 377 and a property crime rate of 1,561.
-Massachusetts works from a budget of $165 million with a staff of 5,059.
+The state works from a budget of $165 million with a staff of 5,059.

 |Prison Name||Prison Type|